pickett7/Vision_Transformer/README.md

 ## Training

--Vision Transformer is trained using Pytorch Library -gh
+* Vision Transformer is trained using Pytorch Library
+* gh